 Founder and CEO

 Justin is a committed member in the recovery community of Austin and an avid supporter of quality treatment for alcohol and drug abuse.
-Displaying the highest level of integrity in his personal and professional life, he is a former Marine and has worked in the addiction field as well as commercial construction management.
-His passion to help others struggling with addiction brought him to The Arbor.
-His leadership skills and compassion for others make him excellent with client care and 12 Step support services while maintaining a safe and therapeutic treatment environment.
+Displaying the highest level of integrity in his personal and professional life, he is a former marine and has worked in the addiction field and commercial construction management.
+His passion for helping others struggling with addiction brought him to The Arbor.
+His leadership skills and compassion for others make him excellent with client care and 12-Step support services while maintaining a safe and therapeutic treatment environment.

-Jim has been actively working in the alcohol treatment and drug treatment field for over 30 years and has provided executive leadership in multiple capacities and organizations including the Greater Austin Council on Alcohol and Drug Abuse, La Hacienda treatment center in Hunt, Parkside treatment centers, and Heartland Health Systems.
-Most recently, Jim provided consulting services to Memorial-Hermann Prevention and Recovery Center for marketing, patient access systems, and call center development.
-Jim has a degree in Education and has been a Certified Alcohol and Drug Counselor as well as graduate of Johnson Institute of Intervention.
+Jim has been actively working in the alcohol treatment and drug treatment field for over 30 years.
+He has provided executive leadership in multiple capacities and organizations, including the Greater Austin Council on Alcohol and Drug Abuse, La Hacienda treatment center in Hunt, Parkside treatment centers, and Heartland Health Systems.
+Jim recently provided consulting services to Memorial-Hermann Prevention and Recovery Center for marketing, patient access systems, and call center development.
+Jim has a degree in Education and has been a certified alcohol and drug counselor and a graduate of Johnson Institute of Intervention.

-Dr. Carter is a Diplomate of the ABPM&R with a Subspeciality Certification in Pain Management, and a Diplomate of the American Board of Addiction Medicine.
-He graduated from the St. George’s School of Medicine, and received his MBA from the University of Texas at Austin.
-He completed a fellowship in pain management at the Allegheny General Hospital, Pittsburgh, PA
+Dr. Carter is a diplomate of the ABPM&R with a subspecialty certification in pain management and a diplomate of the American Board of Addiction Medicine.
+He graduated from the St. George’s School of Medicine and received his MBA from the University of Texas at Austin.
+He completed a fellowship in pain management at the Allegheny General Hospital, Pittsburgh, PA.